 3 minute read

 More likely than not, customers joined your referral program because they love your product and the incentives offered.
-While not every customer referral program will yield the same results, there are some steps you can take to set your brand’s program up for success.
+While not every customer referral program or referral program software will yield the same results, there are some steps you can take to set your brand’s program up for success.
 In essence, your aim is to help your customers help you.
 Here are five best practices you can share with members of your referral program so they can effectively engage their networks and send more sales your way.

 1. “Be comfortable engaging with your networks”